As an Amazon Associate we earn from qualifying purchases.

 What Makes a Good Cheese Souffle?

-When it comes to the egg whites, we have a few tips below to help.
+When it comes to the egg whites, I have a few tips below to help.
 In short, all you are doing is whisking and beating them vigorously until stiff peaks form.
 A good souffle will have the texture of a very light quiche or an extremely fluffy scrambled egg (because it kind of is one).

 If you have ever gotten a steamed egg at Korean barbeque, it is a very similar texture to that, but not cooked with liquid.